 Protect Yourself from Facebook ClickJacking

-Every day new Facebook spam is born.
+Every day, new Facebook spam is born.
 Hardly Facebook can detect and kill them immediately unless a large number of users report the Link.
 In its lifetime, Out of 100 users who come across it, only 20 people will ignore it.
-Rest 80 people will unknowingly click through it and fuel the ClickJacking Attack.
+The rest of the 80 people will unknowingly click through it and fuel the ClickJacking Attack.

-It is essential that everyone should know about clickjacking attack.
+It is essential that everyone know about clickjacking attack.

-But Sometimes even after knowing, we accidental click on SPAM links loaded with JavaScripts, Flash and other embedded codes meant for Clickjacking attack.
+But sometimes, even after knowing, we accidentally click on SPAM links loaded with JavaScript, Flash, and other embedded codes meant for a clickjacking attack.

 This leads to SPAM posts on your Facebook timeline and sometimes on your friend’s timeline and the groups you are a member of.

-To prevent such kind of embarrassment, “NoScript” comes to the rescue.
+To prevent such embarrassment, “NoScript” comes to the rescue.

 Use NoScript & Protect yourself from Facebook SPAM